Saint Spotlight: Kateri Tekakwitha

 Kateri embodied this, often going into the woods alone to seek God’s voice in nature, leaving behind crosses formed with twigs as “stations” for those who followed her.
 Stanislaus Brzana, bishop of Ogdensburg, anticipated her canonization when he declared, “Kateri was a child of nature.
 Her sainthood will raise the minds and hearts of those who love nature and work in ecology.”

 CRS embraces the legacy of St. Kateri Tekakwitha.
 We pray that her spirit may animate our work, and that our work honors her holy legacy.
-We offer these resources, to bring the model of St. Kateri and her care for creation into your families and faith communities.

 St. Kateri Tekakwitha, Lily of the Mohawks, pray for us!